-As an Economic Empowerment Priority Certificate recipient, Major Bloom is uniquely positioned to distribute marijuana and other resources that improve the intended communities.
-At 76 Millbury Street, Major Bloom's retail operations will mindfully apply social and economic principles to improve conditions of the neighborhood and the City.
-Through e-commerce and mobile platforms, we will utilize safety, transportation, and unparalleled quality assurance measures to build better relationships with customers and the community.
+Major Bloom is an Economic Empowerment Certificate (EEC) business and a thought leader in the marijuana industry.
+The EEC program is a state initiative to help reverse the harms of the drug war in disenfranchised communities.
+The company's uniquely positioned to deliver marijuana products.
+With retail locations in Attleboro and Worcester - Major Bloom will mindfully apply social and economic principles to improve conditions of consumers and the local neighborhoods in which they operate.
+Through e-commerce and delivery services, they will utilize safety, transportation, and unparalleled quality assurance measures to build better relationships with customers and stakeholders in the community.